clarmond/monthly-report/README.md

 # Monthly Report Generator

-This application reads my journal entries from the Day One SQLLite database and formats them as an HTML document to generate my monthly report.
+This application reads my journal entries from the Day One SQLite database and formats them as an HTML document to generate my monthly report.